Øster Farigmagsgade 5, 1353 København K, CSS - Bygning 33, Opgang M, Bygning: 33.1.28

 I am mapping out diverse gang economies in the Øresund region, and investigating their aesthetic and material infrastructures.
 My research is supported by Carlsberg Foundation and is carried out in collaboration with the 'Centre for Global Criminology'.
 At the centre, we aim to develop a novel and ethnographically oriented approach to the study of criminal developments in our contemporary world where crime increasingly travels across national borders.

 Undervisnings- og vejledningsområder

 My teaching and supervision seek to inspire diverse ways of conceptualising and doing economy across scales and sectors.
-I have also worked more pragmatically with critical experiential design for different contexts (E.g. museums, political campaigns, tourism sites and itineraries, libraries, commercial events, video games, difficult heritage sites, public urban space).
+I have also worked as a consultant in critical experiential design for different contexts (E.g. museums, political campaigns, tourism sites and itineraries, libraries, commercial events, video games, difficult heritage sites, public urban space).